 Seeing this global attack, now more than ever, it’s important to keep your PC updated with the latest version and latest security patches.

-Windows 10 includes a new mechanism to keep computers always up to date, and even though, many users may not agree in mandatory updates, now you have a good reason to keep your PC always updated.
-(You can check for updates going to Settings > Update & security > Windows Update, and clicking the Check for updates button.)
+Windows 10 includes a new mechanism to keep computers always up to date, and even though, many users may not agree with mandatory updates, now you have a good reason to keep your PC always updated.
+(You can check for updates by going to Settings > Update & security > Windows Update, and clicking the Check for updates button.)

-If you’re running Windows 8.1, Windows 7, Vista, or Windows XP, make sure to go to Control Panel\All Control Panel Items\Windows Update, and make sure that Windows Update is turned on to work automatically and is working correctly.
+If you’re running Windows 8.1, Windows 7, Vista, or Windows XP, make sure to go to Control Panel\All Control Panel Items\Windows Update and make sure that Windows Update is turned on to work automatically and is working correctly.

 Microsoft issued a patch for the WannaCry vulnerability about two months ago, which means that many companies and individuals could have prevented the attack.

 If you’re using a newer version of Windows, including Windows 10, Windows 8.1, or Windows 7, and you’ve kept your computer up to date with automatic updates, the patch should have arrived during March’s Patch Tuesday that fixes this problem.

 Installing the latest updates is just part of the equation, you also need to install an antivirus to fight back viruses and other malware that can infect your computer.